Rob Evans (Christian musician): Early life

 Evans was born in Paoli, Pennsylvania to Presbyterian parents.
 At age 6 his parents divorced (which was later referenced in one of his videos, The Donut All-Stars).
 He graduated from high school in 1971.
 He met his future wife at age 19, when he was born again into a Pentecostal Bible church.
 Evans attended Rutgers University, but did not graduate, instead becoming a carpenter.

 The Donut Man

 The "Donut Repair Club" started in 1981 with Evans as "The Donut Man".
 Evans used the donut's hole as a metaphor for something that was missing, a hole which Jesus could fill and repair.
 Over the following years, Evans and his Donut Repair Club would sell more than 6 million CDs and DVDs, and held appearances at more than 2,500 church concerts.
 Evans also sings in churches as a children's Bible story songsmith and presents concerts to children and families.
 His first-person songs put the audience into the shoes of the biblical characters he sings about.
 The Donut Man's sidekick is Duncan the Donut, a foam donut puppet built by professional puppet company Axtell Expressions, voiced by its creator Steve Axtell.
-Evans' most recent incarnation of The Donut Man, Massterpiece Donut Shop, runs on EWTN.